 There are currently no scheduled performances of Viscera.
 It was last on stage 26 October—12 November 2015.

-This abstract ballet in three sections closely follows the contours of Liebermann’s score and showcases the full range of the dancers’ technique.
+This abstract ballet in three sections closely follows the contours of Liebermann’s score and thrillingly draws on the full range of the dancers’ technique.

 News and features

 12 May 2016

 Psychological, dramatic and dark — Scarlett's one-act ballets have made him one of the world's most sought-after young choreographers.